ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 .. notes: Easier to read error messages

-   The final Ansible 2.3 will include improved logging which will make it easier to identify connection lines in the log
+   The final version of Ansible 2.3 will include improved logging which will make it easier to identify connection lines in the log

 Error: "number of connection attempts exceeded, unable to connect to control socket"